splunk/public-o11y-docs/gdi/get-data-in/rum/browser/browser-rum-instrumentations.rst

    * - ``cls``
      - Cumulative Layout Shift
      - Measures visual stability by capturing the sum of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.
 A layout shift occurs any time a visible element changes its position from one rendered frame to the next.
+   * - ``inp``
+     - Interaction to Next Paint
+     - Measures responsiveness by observing the latency of all interactions a user has done on the page and reports the value which most interactions were faster of.

 .. _browser-rum-data-resources-after-load: